 Direct O&M Support (Lead – OPP): OPP will coordinate with DFA and DDW and work with the Advisory Group and community groups to identify water systems that are potential candidates for direct O&M financial support based on factors such as the water rate as a percentage of median household income; whether the system has taken steps to minimize O&M costs; and the portion of annual water system costs going to debt repayment.

 Advisory Group members and other stakeholders also expressed interest in a potential pilot program for providing people experiencing homelessness with access to drinking water.
-Staff will reach out to other State agencies with primary roles in implementing the Governor’s initiative to assist people experiencing homelessness to determine whether a pilot program using the SADW Fund would be helpful in supporting those broader efforts.
+Staff will reach out to other State agencies with primary roles in implementing the Governor’s initiative to assist people experiencing homelessness to determine whether a pilot program using funds administered by the State Water Board would be helpful in supporting those broader efforts.

 The amount of funding dedicated to each pilot effort will be determined after engaging with the Advisory Group and stakeholders, evaluating the benefits and costs for a given pilot project, and evaluating how quickly a pilot project can be implemented.
 Pilot projects that extend over multiple years may be funded in phases.